-There are to be no lines before or after the roll element and, if present, each such added line should result in a two (2) point deduction.
+There are to be no lines before or after the roll element and, if present, each such added line shall result in a two (2) point deduction.

-9.7.2: Family 7.2: Half Loops.
+8.7.2: Family 7.2: Half Loops.

 The half-loops in this sub-family must be of a constant radius and wind-corrected to appear as a perfect half circle (see full loop discussion below).
 When a half-loop is preceded by a roll or rolls, the half-loop follows immediately after the roll(s) without any visible line.
 Drawing a line requires a downgrade of at least two (2) points depending on the length of the line drawn.
-Should the half-loop begin before the roll is completed, the judge must downgrade the figure 0.5 points for every 5 degrees of half-loop flown on which the roll was performed.
+Should the half-loop begin before the roll is completed, the judge must downgrade the figure 0.5 points for every 5 degrees of half-loop on which the roll was performed (Fig. 30).
+Great care should be taken here to differentiate between aircraft airfoils and the slow speed at the top of the half loop + roll maneuver.
+The aircraft will appear to begin the roll before reaching horizontal flight due to its high pitch attitude.
+As the aircraft accelerates, it will then establish a cruise pitch attitude.